Pikmin: Legacy

 Olimar was introduced as a playable character in the Super Smash Bros. series beginning with 2008's Super Smash Bros.
 Brawl, and has appeared in every subsequent entry.
 He commands the Pikmin in battle and, like in the Pikmin series, he is almost entirely dependent on them.
-Olimar is able to pluck new Pikmin from the ground at any time unless he has the maximum number of Pikmin allowed; he can command up to six in Brawl, and three in subsequent games.
-The Pikmin, as in the Pikmin series, are fragile and can be defeated easily, but new ones can be plucked from the stage immediately after.
+Olimar can pluck new Pikmin from the ground at any time unless he has the maximum number of Pikmin allowed; he can command up to six in Brawl, and three in subsequent games.
+The Pikmin, as in the Pikmin series, are fragile and can be trounced, but new ones can be plucked from the stage immediately after.
 Olimar's Final Smash, a signature one-use technique, shows him getting into his Hocotate Spaceship and flying off into the sky, while Red Bulborbs attack the other players on the ground.
 The ship then plummets to the ground and causes an explosion, dealing damage and knockback to opposing players as Olimar is ejected from it.
 Super Smash Bros.
 Brawl also features a playable stage called Distant Planet, based on the general setting of the Pikmin's home planet featured in the first three Pikmin games.
 The same stage returned in Super Smash Bros. for Nintendo 3DS, while Super Smash Bros. for Wii U added a stage based on Pikmin 3; both stages returned in Super Smash Bros.
 Ultimate.
 Alph from Pikmin 3 appears as an alternate costume for Olimar beginning with 3DS and Wii U.

 Pikmin appear in the Nintendo 3DS built-in application AR Games.
-Pikmin also make a cameo during the process of transferring downloadable content from a Nintendo DSi to a 3DS, (or transferring from a 3DS to another 3DS or 2DS) with various types of Pikmin carrying the data over.
-A similar animation occurs when transferring save data and other information from a Wii to an SD card using the Wii U transfer application, and a second animation, picking up where the first one leaves off, appears when completing the transfer from the SD card to a Wii U.
+Pikmin make a cameo during the process of transferring downloadable content from a Nintendo DSi to a 3DS, (or transferring from a 3DS to another 3DS or 2DS) with various types of Pikmin carrying the data over.
+A similar animation occurs when transferring saved data and other information from a Wii to an SD card using the Wii U transfer application, and a second animation, picking up where the first one leaves off, appears when completing the transfer from the SD card to a Wii U.

-Nintendo Land includes the series in a team attraction titled Pikmin Adventure, where players' Miis fight robotic versions of familiar Pikmin foes.
+Nintendo Land includes the series in a team attraction titled Pikmin Adventure, where players' Mii's fight robotic versions of familiar Pikmin foes.
 Pikmin Adventure utilizes the Wii U GamePad and Wii Remote; the former controls Olimar, whereas the latter allows other players to play as Pikmin.
-On the Game Boy Advance, the card-based Nintendo e-Reader peripheral included Pikmin minigames exclusive to Japan following the release of Pikmin 2, titled Pikmin 2-e.
-In the various minigames, players control either Olimar or the Pikmin to complete various puzzles.
+On the Game Boy Advance, the card-based Nintendo e-Reader peripheral included Pikmin minigames exclusive to Japan following the release of Pikmin 2, titled Pikmin 2-E. In the various minigames, players control either Olimar or the Pikmin to complete various puzzles.

-Pikmin franchise amiibo figures can be used to unlock a Pikmin Mii costume in Mario Kart 8, and Pikmin character costumes in Super Mario Maker.
+Pikmin franchise amiibo figures can be used to unlock a Pikmin Mii costume in Mario Kart 8 Deluxe, and Pikmin character costumes in Super Mario Maker.